Sun Yingsha

+Sun is the reigning Olympic gold medallist in mixed doubles with Wang Chuqin, and in the team event in both Tokyo 2020 and Paris 2024.
+She is also the reigning World Champion and World Cup Champion.

 Career

+In January 2017, Sun entered the national table tennis team of China, only sixteen months after being selected for the B team.
+Sun won gold in the women's singles and mixed team with Wang Chuqin at the 2018 Youth Olympic Games in Buenos Aires, Argentina.

 2019

 In the 2019 World Team Cup, Sun came back from down 10–7 in the deciding fifth game to defeat Mima Ito in the finals against Japan.
 In an interview in 2021, Sun referred to this match as her precious match.

 2021

 Sun started out 2021 as number two in the world rankings.
 However, after China's decision to withdraw from all international events until the Tokyo Olympics, Mima Ito passed Sun for the number two position in the world rankings.
 In April, ITTF amended the seeding system for the Olympics such that she would be seeded above Mima Ito.

-In May, Sun was selected to represent China in the women's singles and team event at the Tokyo Olympics.
-In China's Olympic Scrimmage, Sun lost to Chen Meng in the finals of the first leg and to Wang Manyu in the semi-finals of the second leg.
-In June, Sun lost to Zhang Rui and again lost to Wang Manyu in a closed-door scrimmage.

-Sun reached the finals of the women's singles in 2020 Tokyo Olympics, crushing Mima Ito, who was widely viewed as the biggest threat to China, handily 4–0 in the semi-finals.
-However, Sun lost to Chen Meng in the finals to take silver.
-After the match, Sun remarked that she was satisfied with how she has played, but Chen was simply the stronger player that day.
-Sun later teamed up with Chen Meng and Wang Manyu, to play in the women's teams event and made it to the final match on 5 August 2021.
-They scored a 3–0 victory over Japan to win the gold medal and continuing China's undefeated winning streak in the event.

-In September, Sun reached the finals of the China National Games, but lost 4–0 to Wang Manyu.